Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 18

-Position the 2 elements of the spring compressor on the suspension spring.
+Fit the 2 elements of the coil spring compressor on the spring.
 Screw the threaded rods by hand for now.

-Position the 2 elements facing each other, taking the maximum number of spring coils.
+Fit the 2 elements facing each other, taking the maximum number of coils of the spring.

-Position the 2 elements facing each other, taking the maximum number of spring coils.
+Fit the 2 elements facing each other, taking the maximum number of coils of the spring.

 Compressor on the front suspension spring Twingo 2